Deraen/deraen.github.io/resources/posts/2015-07-04-hello-world.md

 rendering there is great opportunity to move some features which are usually implemented in the browser to build process.
-The value I see there is that RSS readers (AFAIK) do not execute JS so those readers are left without code highlighting.
+The value I see there is that RSS readers (AFAIK) do not execute JS so those readers are left without e.g. code highlighting.

 Another possibility is to hyphenate the text.
 This is even more useful as the hyphenation is relatively expensive operation so it's great if it only needs to be executed once instead of each page load.
 For this reason I already starting writing [clj-hyphenate][clj-hyphenate] which implements Franklin M. Liang's hyphenation algorithm in Clojure.
-The algorithm is the same as used by TeX, LibeOffice and Hyphenator.js.
+The algorithm is the same as used by TeX, LibreOffice and Hyphenator.js.
 To hyphenate HTML it is possible to insert soft-hyphens into the text which the browser only shows if the word needs to split into multiple lines.

 [boot-clj]: http://boot-clj.com